-QDN collects personal information that is reasonably necessary or directly related to its functions or activities of membership, advocacy and events.
+QDN collects personal information that is reasonably necessary or directly related to, its functions or activities of service delivery, membership, advocacy and events.
 We collect sensitive information (such as information about your health) with your consent.

-The specific types of personal information QDN may collect and hold include name, contact details, organisation details, business/mailing address, position title and any other information relevant to providing you with the services you are, or someone else you know, is seeking.
+The specific types of personal information QDN may collect and hold includes the following: name, contact details, organisation details, business/mailing address, position title and any other information relevant to providing you with the services you are, or someone else you know, is seeking.

 QDN also collects information about how QDN members respond to our emails and how many take action through our website.
 QDN analyses these trends to improve communications.